LurkerPhD/gmshParser/README.md

 # gmshParser

-parse .msh file to .xml file for my ooxfem
+parse .msh file to .xml or .json file for my ooxfem